One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 Hike Details

-There are steep steps at one point so definitely not stroller friendly
+There are steep steps at one point, so not stroller-friendly.

 Rock Creek Park Boulder Bridge Loop